top of page

 Month 0 - Initial Discovery During Retrieval

-At this stage, the system has simply discovered the content.
-It has not yet built confidence in the explanation or source.
+At this point, the AI system has merely discovered the content.
+It has not yet established confidence in the content or the explanation.

 Month 2 - Selective Inclusion in Some Answers

-If the explanation clearly addresses a question, it may occasionally be reused when generating answers for related queries.
+In cases where the explanation clearly addresses the question, the content might occasionally be reused when generating answers to other related questions.

 Month 4 - Recurring Mentions Across Related Queries